romancitodev/Malibu/README.md

 # Malibu
-Malibu is ab invented company that required a software to manage their backend.
+Malibu is an invented company that required a software to manage their backend.